translate/l10n-guide/docs/guide/spelling_checkers.rst

 There is a legacy of previous spell checkers on \*nix platforms and these are:

-* :doc:`ispell` - the original word based checker which includes affix compression.
+* ispell - the original word based checker which includes affix compression.
-* :doc:`aspell` - an enhancement of ispell with better algorithms for suggestions (newer versions have adopted the myspell affix compression)
+* aspell - an enhancement of ispell with better algorithms for suggestions (newer versions have adopted the myspell affix compression)
-* :doc:`myspell` - originally built for OpenOffice.org and previously also used
-  by Mozila it includes suffix compression (based on the ispell rules but in a new format) to produce smaller dictionary sizes.
+* myspell - originally built for OpenOffice.org and previously also used by Mozila it includes suffix compression (based on the ispell rules but in a new format) to produce smaller dictionary sizes.
 It runs on all platforms supported by OpenOffice.org and Mozilla.
-* :doc:`hunspell` - an enhancement of myspell to allow more sophisticated language specific manipulation.
+* hunspell - an enhancement of myspell to allow more sophisticated language specific manipulation.
 It can use myspell dictionaries thus offering a smooth migration path.
 It is the default speller in OpenOffice.org, Firefox 3, Thunderbird 3 and Fedora 9.

 If starting from scratch your best bet is to focus on a hunspell checker and make use of its language specific features if needed.
 If you maintain aspell